Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 any pull requests that simplifies the logic of a function.
 The extensive [testing](testing) should ensure that any rewritten function remains correct.

-It is my opinion that Python's slicing semantics could be just as expressive, but much less confusing and difficult to work with, both for end-users of slices and people writing slice arithmetic (a typical user of ndindex).
+I believe that Python's slicing semantics could remain just as expressive while being less confusing and easier to work with for both end-users and developers writing slice arithmetic (a typical user of ndindex).
 The changes I would make to improve the semantics would be

 1. Remove the special meaning of negative numbers.
 2. Use 1-based indexing instead of 0-based indexing.